 - Biology 101

 - Physics 101

 These are high-interest, easy-to-use, video-lesson based science courses for average high school student.
-The included syllabus includes step-by-step instructions that will help the homeschool high schooler earn a full credit in each course at an average (Level 2).
+Altogether, the syllabus includes step-by-step instructions that will help the homeschool high schooler earn a full credit in each course at an average (Level 2).

-The 101 series are biblically based and seek to glorify God and inspire a love of science.
-You can visit their website here. https://the101series.com/
+Meanwhile The 101 series are biblically based and seek to glorify God and inspire a love of science.
+You can visit their website for more information.